Introduction

 In our murine model, regardless of imiquimod application, IL-17A-producing T cells were increased in Sema4AKO skin although their frequency was comparable in dLN of WT mice and Sema4AKO mice.
 Additionally, the potential for in vitro T17 differentiation did not differ between T cells from WT mice and Sema4AKO mice.
 These findings suggest that the absence of Sema4A in the skin microenvironment plays a crucial role in the localized upregulation of IL-17A-producing T cells in Sema4AKO mice.

 It is well-documented that upregulated mTORC1 signaling promotes the pathogenesis of psoriasis (Buerger, 2018; Karagianni, Pavlidis, Malakou, Piperi, & Papadavid, 2022; Ruf, Andreoli, Itin, Pluschke, & Schmid, 2014), and that rapamycin can partially ameliorate the disease activity in psoriatic subjects and murine models (Bürger et al., 2017; Gao & Si, 2018; Reitamo et al., 2001).
-Our results using Sema4AKO mice revealed that the inhibition of mTORC1 leads to the downregulation of Krt16 and that of mTORC2 leads to the downregulation of undifferentiated keratinocytes, while the Sema4AKO epidermal thickening and the upregulated IL-17A signaling is not reversed by mTOR blockade.
-It is plausible that the downregulation of Sema4A can lead to the upregulation of mTORC1 and mTORC2 signaling in keratinocytes, and the augmented signaling leads to the psoriatic profile of proliferation and differentiation, which is a part of the psoriatic NL disposition.
+Our results using Sema4AKO mice revealed that inhibition of mTORC1 leads to the downregulation of Krt16, and inhibition of mTORC2 leads to the downregulation of undifferentiated keratinocytes, while the Sema4AKO epidermal thickening and the upregulated IL-17A signaling are not reversed by mTOR blockade in the naïve state.
+It is plausible that the downregulation of Sema4A can lead to the upregulation of mTORC1 and mTORC2 signaling in keratinocytes, and the augmented signaling leads to the psoriatic profile of proliferation and differentiation of keratinocytes, which is part of the psoriatic NL disposition.

 This study has limitations.
 Sema4A expression in skin cells other than keratinocytes was not thoroughly investigated.
-However, since single-cell RNA-sequencing has shown that Sema4A is predominantly expressed in keratinocytes, dendritic cells, and macrophages, with a notable reduction in keratinocytes in psoriasis, we infer that keratinocytes are the primary cells responsible for the psoriatic features resulting from Sema4A downregulation.
+However, since single-cell RNA- sequencing has shown that Sema4A is predominantly expressed in keratinocytes, dendritic cells, and macrophages, with a notable reduction in keratinocytes in psoriasis, we infer that keratinocytes are the primary cells responsible for the psoriatic features resulting from Sema4A downregulation.
 We were not able to determine whether Sema4A functions as a ligand or a receptor in epidermis (Ito & Kumanogoh, 2016; Kumanogoh et al., 2002; Lu et al., 2018; Sun et al., 2017) in this study, either.
-Although both mTORC1 and mTORC2 signals are upregulated in Sema4AKO epidermis, we were not able to confirm mTORC2 signaling from human skin due to technical limitation and sample limitation, while the results from augmented mTORC2 signal in Sema4AKO mice and the normalization of Krt5 and Krt14 by mTORC2 inhibitor imply the involvement of mTORC2 signal in psoriatic epidermis.
+We were not able to reveal how Sema4A expression is regulated.
+Although we showed that downregulation of Sema4A is related to the abnormal cytokeratin expression observed in psoriasis, we could not determine the relationships between Sema4A expression and the essential molecules upregulated in psoriatic keratinocytes.
+While both mTORC1 and mTORC2 signals are upregulated in Sema4AKO epidermis, we were not able to confirm mTORC2 signaling from human skin due to technical limitation and sample limitation, while the results from augmented mTORC2 signal in Sema4AKO mice and the normalization of Krt5 and Krt14 by mTORC2 inhibitor imply the involvement of mTORC2 signal in psoriatic epidermis.
 The role of Sema4A other than mTOR signaling, which may be involved in the regulation of T17 induction in skin, is not discussed, either.
 These limitations should be overcome in the near future.

 Materials and methods